 In June 2020, we entered into two sublease agreements with RSI, for the two floors of the building that serves as our headquarters in New York.
 The subleases will expire on February 27, 2024 and April 29, 2024, respectively, and have scheduled rent increases each year.
-The future fixed operating lease payments under both sublease agreements are \$3.2 million over a lease period of approximately three years.
+The future fixed operating lease payments under both sublease agreements are \$2.9 million over a lease period of approximately 2.5 years.

 In April 2020, we entered into a sublease agreement with an unrelated party for one floor of a building in North Carolina.
 The sublease will expire on February 28, 2022 and has no scheduled rent increases.
-The future fixed operating lease payments under the sublease agreement are \$0.1 million over the remaining lease period of 8 months.
+The future fixed operating lease payments under the sublease agreement are less than \$0.1 million over the remaining lease period of 5 months.